vkolon01/RNC/README.md

 **Installation:**

 1. Install <a href="https://www.nodejs.org">Node.js</a>.
-Node.js will also install npm.
+This will also install npm.

 2. Install <a href="https://www.mongodb.com">MongoDB</a>.